Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Helping everyone to feel welcome means working together to help everyone feel safe and treating others with consideration and respect.
 Harassment, intimidation, and hate speech are not acceptable.
 We will not tolerate discrimination based on race, religion, sex, gender identity, sexual preference, mental health and ability, physical health and ability, size, ethnicity, nationality, or refugee status.
 The organizers reserve the right to refuse contest submissions, prize donations, and service offers based on these values.

+Also for the first time this year we allow entries to include **Content Warnings**.
+We hope this will make the challenge safer for everyone to enjoy.

 If you have any questions or concerns, please contact our organizers at **200wordrpg@gmail.com**.

 ## 2019 Timeline and Details